ivanseidel/Gaussian/README.md

 This library was developed targeting `Arduino` applications.
 However, works just great with any C++.

-The use of Gaussians is really hard because requires a deep understanding about complex math. **Not anymore.**
+The use of Gaussians is really hard because requires a deep understanding about complex math.

-We have done it for you, fell free to use the fully-implemented class of `Gaussian`.
+**Not anymore.** We have done it for you, fell free to use the fully-implemented class of `Gaussian`.

 Do you want to do a [Moving Average](https://en.wikipedia.org/wiki/Moving_average)? `GaussianAverage` is just what you are looking for.
+Simple or with Gaussians, it's already implemented for you.

 ## Installation